 In those early years, newspapers betrayed the Irish in cartoons as funny, fist fighting drunk monkeys when they took to the street celebrating their heritage.
 I don’t get the monkey part, but drunk and violent, I catch.

-The Irish are known for their drinking and even to this day, beer consumption on this Irish religious holiday remains popular not only by the Irish, but most.
+The Irish are known for their drinking and even to this day, beer consumption on this Irish religious holiday remains popular not only by the Irish but most citizens of the world.

 NYC St. Patty’s Day Parade